Alberta Highway 3: Lethbridge and southeastern Alberta

 Highway 3 is named Crowsnest Trail in Lethbridge.
 Immediately east of Highway 25 it descends into the Oldman River valley, entering city limits near a trumpet interchange at Bridge Drive.
 It then crosses the river as the speed limit reduces to 80 kph.
 The highway interchanges with 5 Avenue N and Scenic Drive in north Lethbridge.
 It passes north of Park Place Mall to a diamond interchange at Stafford Drive.
 The freeway passes over 13 Street, to which access is provided only from the westbound direction.
 The freeway section ends at an interchange with Mayor Magrath Drive, the northern terminus of Highway 5.
 Crowsnest Trail continues east as an expressway past several at-grade intersections to 43 Street, a busy thoroughfare on the eastern city limit of Lethbridge and the northern end of Highway 4.
 The Red Coat Trail and CANAMEX Corridor follow Highway 4 south out of Lethbridge, while a divided Highway 3 continues east to Coaldale with a speed limit of 100 kph, unlike the section west of Lethbridge which has a posted limit of 110 km/h.

 The Crowsnest Highway bisects Coaldale, intersecting Highway 845 in the centre of town.
 The speed limit returns to 110 km/h as the divided highway continues northeast, then due east into the Municipal District of Taber.
 It bypasses Barnwell to the south, while the final former alignment designated as Highway 3A bisects the town.
 At the west end of the town of Taber, Highway 864 splits north to Vauxhall.
 Highway 36 then splits south to its southern end at Warner, while Highway 3 continues through the centre of Taber concurrent with Highway 36 until a signalized intersection at the east end of town where the latter splits north to Brooks.

 East of Taber, the divided highway ends and the two-lane road continues east across the prairies of southern Alberta past the hamlets of Purple Springs and Grassy Lake into County of Forty Mile No. 8.
 After Burdett it crosses Highway 879 to the town of Bow Island.
 Before Seven Persons, the highway enters Cypress County and intersects Highway 887 as it veers northeast to enter the city of Medicine Hat from the southwest.
-It becomes a divided expressway called Gershaw Drive SW that passes north of the Medicine Hat Airport before ending at the Trans-Canada Highway (Highway 1).
+It becomes a divided expressway called Gershaw Drive SW that passes north of the Medicine Hat Airport.
+Eventually, the Crowsnest Highway ends at the Trans-Canada Highway (Highway 1).
 Gershaw Drive continues into downtown Medicine Hat as Highway 41A.